adekunleba/image_aug/docker_description.md

 ```

-Update to v.0.0.3
+## Update to v.0.0.3
 ### Running with dynamic variable mappings.
 - Allows you to set the following as environment variables.

 a.
 PORT - Running port  of the app, but will still map to 8000 on server.

 b.
 MAX_CONTENT_LENGTH - Maximum image size allowed

 c.
 SEND_FILE_MAX_AGE_DEFAULT - Cache age of images.

-Ensure you set this values by `export KEY:VALUE` from command line else at most the port mapping will not work hence the compose itself won't build
+Ensure you set these values by `export KEY:VALUE` from command line else the compose itself won't build most especially because docker-compose expects a valid `PORT` values.

 Updated Docker compose will look like this.